chirpy2605/voron/V0/Mailbox/README.md

 It will also work on the various [Printers for Ants](https://3dprintersforants.com/).

-There are also [Mounts](https://github.com/chirpy2605/voron/tree/main/general/Large_Voron_Mounts) available to use this toolhead to the Voron Trident and v2.4 printers.
+There are also [Mounts](https://github.com/chirpy2605/voron/tree/main/general/Large_Voron_Mounts) available to use this toolhead to the Voron Trident, v2.4, Switchwire and Legacy printers.

 It fits the standard Voron v0.1 and v0.2 X carriages (and the MGN9C mod X carriages).